samsheffield/Unreal_Engine_Workshop/docs/week7.md

 ---

-### Landscape Splines

-Splines can be used to create paths, roads, rivers, or other curved geometry that conforms to the landscape.

-Steps to use Splines:

-1. Create a new Landscape Edit Layer.
-2. Right-click the new layer and select Reserve for Splines.
-3. Use Ctrl + Click in the viewport to add spline control points.
-4. Move or rotate control points with standard transform tools.
-5. Adjust the tangent handles to refine curve shape.
-6. Change spline width using the Half Width property.

----

 ### Landscape Material Basics

 Landscape Materials define the textures and blending of surfaces (for example, grass, dirt, or rock).